asimgunes/nlptoolkit/README.md

 # AsmFx NLPToolkit

-AsmFx NLPToolkit is a set of Python command line scripts for basic NLP operations like cleaning and preparing data.
+AsmFx NLPToolkit is a set of Python command line scripts for basic NLP operations like normalizing and preparing data.

 ## Script Files